liquity/frontend-registry/README.md

 **Note:** This registry is *seperate* from registering your frontend with the protocol, which is a completely permissionless process.
 This registry only releates to this Github repository and [liquity.org](https://www.liquity.org).

 ## How do I get my frontend added to the registry?
 To add your frontend to the registry, please refer the following [guidelines and PR template](REGISTRY-GUIDELINES.md).
 Any PRs that deviate from the template *will not be added*.
+Also, please consider the uniqueness of your frontend relative to its peers.
+Many people will spin up Launch Kits, but consider why users may choose your frontend over another.

 *Note: Getting added the registry is not an automated process, therefore there is no guaranteed timeline for getting your PR accepted.
 Please be patient.*